-You’re sitting at your PC and you receive a text message, so you pick up your phone, unlock it, read the message on the small screen, and type one back using the touchscreen keyboard.
+You’re sitting at your PC and you receive a text message, so you pick up your phone, unlock it, read the message, and type one back using the tiny touch screen keyboard.
 Why not use your PC instead?
 If you’re already sitting at your computer, you can easily take advantage of your computer’s keyboard to send and receive text messages.

 While this certainly isn’t a new idea, it has come a long way over the last few years.
 Today we’re going to take a look at a handful of the best apps available for Android for SMS-to-PC syncing.